-Now for the star of the post: meatballs!
-I really do love this meatball recipe.
+Are you ready for some Easy Meatballs?
+These little gems never disappoint.
 I think the most significant thing about this recipe is its adaptability.
 This is very much an all-use recipe.
 Solid savory flavor, moist and bouncy texture, and with my cooking technique, almost perfectly round every time!
 Bonus: They're dairy-free for those with an intolerance.

 Featured Ingredients

 Meat - This recipe uses ground beef with 15% fat.
-Choosing for fat content is important in this application.
-15% gives you enough fat to keep the meatballs moist, but not so much that it creates a huge mess in the pan.
-Hint: Chill the meatballs before baking: the colder the fat, the less that will melt out of the meatball while it bakes which will keep them moist and plump.
+Choosing fat content is important in this application.
+15% gives you enough fat to keep the meatballs moist but not so much that it creates a huge mess in the pan.
+Hint: Chill the meatballs before baking: the colder the fat, the less that will melt out of the meatball while it bakes, keeping them moist and plump.

 Seasonings - These meatballs rely on minced vegetables acting as aromatics (as well as providing more moisture) along with dry seasonings such as garlic, salt, and pepper.
 It is very important to finely mince and precook the onions, celery, and carrots so they don't add unwanted texture or loosen the binding of the meatball.

-Binding ingredients - This meatball recipe includes both egg and breadcrumbs or panko, which I prefer to use to help pull all the ingredients together and support the shape of the meatball through the cooking process.
+Binding ingredients - This meatball recipe includes egg and breadcrumbs or panko, which I prefer to use to help pull all the ingredients together and support the meatball's shape through the cooking process.

 - Measuring spoons and cups